-This briefing looks at health concerns related to chemicals in food contact materials in Europe.
-It addresses the current EU legislative system for these materials and defines what is missing in the existing system that must be changed if public health is to be protected.
+There are multiple health concerns related to chemicals in food contact materials in Europe.
+This briefing looks at the current legislative system in the European Union for these materials and defines what is missing in the existing system and what must be changed if public health is to be protected.
 It also outlines the policy opportunities that are on the horizon.

 Have you ever wondered whether chemicals in the plastic wrapper on your meat or cheese can leach into the food you are about to eat?
 Or whether it is safer to buy your yogurt in a plastic pot or in a glass jar with a plastic lid?

 There are thousands of chemicals in food contact materials which can potentially migrate into food or drink and some are hazardous.
 Consumers tend to assume that they are protected from harmful chemicals in food and drink packaging, let alone the materials used in food processing and for cooking.
-In fact, current EU legislation on food contact materials is not fully effective in protecting public health.
+In fact, the current European Union (EU) legislation on food contact materials is not fully effective in protecting public health.